Kubasaki High School: Extracurricular activities

-Student activities and groups include Associated Student Body, Chorus, Class Elected Officers, Seminar Representatives, Drama, Far East Activity Council events, Fellowship of Christian Athletes, Future Educators of America, Band, MCJROTC, Model United Nations, Intellectual Cultural Society, Chess Club, Ryukyuan American Tomodachi Organization, Mu Alpha Theta, National Honor Society, School Newspaper (Typhoon), Science & Humanities Symposium, Student-2-Student, Yearbook (Torii), and International Thespian Society.
+Student activities and groups include Associated Student Body, Chorus, Class Elected Officers, Seminar Representatives, Drama, Far East Activity Council events, Fellowship of Christian Athletes, Band, MCJROTC, Model United Nations, Chess Club, National Honor Society, and Yearbook.

 The student newspaper of Kubasaki High School, the Typhoon, was established in 1964, when the present day Kubasaki High School was opened in Kishaba Terrace.
 During the late 1960s, the school newspaper gained national and international fame, winning 12 straight All American ratings from the National Scholastic Press Association (NSPA).
 In 1972, it was shortlisted for the Pacemaker Award as the top high school newspaper in America, edited that year by Joe Van Eaton.
 Quill and Scroll awarded the Typhoon the George H. Gallup Award for excellence in 1972 (edited by Mark Tunis).
 John Weldon was principal at this time.
 The Typhoon has been the only Department of Defense high school to win an All American rating and was under the advisership of Bill Hobbs.
 The student newspaper was printed locally by Okinawan printers.
 The Typhoon was the product of both extra-curricular students and the journalism class, taught and advised by Bill Hobbs.

 The student yearbook of Kubasaki, the Torii, was founded sometime prior to 1956.
 In 1967, the Torii began production on a much larger scale, eventually becoming the largest single school Department of Defense high school yearbook with 336 pages in 1973, advised by Bill Hobbs.
 (This record was eclipsed in 1987 when Focus, student yearbook of Frankfurt (Germany) American High School published an All American book of 352 pages.)
 In 1971, edited by sophomore Frank Day, the Torii received an All American rating (the first of any DoD high school) by the NSPA.
 The Torii was printed stateside after the new Kubasaki was established in 1964.
 Principal Virginia Lee was instrumental in making the yearbook "more stateside" in its production and Walsworth Publishing CO., with a representative in the Far East advised.
 In 1973, when the school had almost 2000 students, grade 10 through 12, some 1200 copies were ordered from Taylor Publishing Co.

 Quill and Scroll honorary journalistic society was established at Kubasaki High School in the spring of 1971, with Teresa Sheehan as its first president.
 In 1973, under its president Harvey Humphrey, this chapter was named the Bill Hobbs Chapter in honor of its founding adviser.

 Athletics

-The Kubasaki Dragons compete in interscholastic competition with other DoDDS schools and local Okinawan schools.
+The Kubasaki Dragons compete in interscholastic competition with other DoDEA schools and local Okinawan schools.
 Kubasaki fields teams in baseball, boys' and girls' basketball, coed cheerleading, girls' and boys' cross country, football, boys' and girls' golf, boys' and girls' soccer, softball, boys' and girls' tennis, boys' and girls' track and field, girls' volleyball, and wrestling.
 High school students can also join the local Okinawa Dolphins swim team and earn a letter.